Adjustable-Rate Mortgages in the Carolinas

 - Lower Monthly Payments: This is a pro, and a big one too, of going with an ARM.
 Borrowers will be paying a much lower interest rate during the fixed-rate period than their buddies with a fixed-rate mortgage.
 This turns into lower monthly premiums as well.

-- Short-Term Value: One strategy borrowers tend to use is taking out an ARM and later refinancing to a fixed-rate product.
+- Short-Term Value: One strategy borrowers tend to use is taking out an ARM and later refinancing⁴ to a fixed-rate product.
 This allows them to take advantage of the initial cap while building credit and saving money.
-Homebuyers often refinance only if rates increase.
+Home buyers often refinance only if rates increase.

 - Payments Could Increase: Another ARM con?
 You run the risk of paying increased payments after your fixed-rate period.
 In some ways, an ARM has a certain element of risk-taking, because if rates uptick substantially, you could be paying more than you planned.

-Work With Dash Home Loans to Secure an ARM Loan
+Work With Dash to Secure an ARM Loan in the Carolinas

 Frequently Asked Questions

-If you have questions about securing an adjustable-rate mortgage in SC or NC, our team is here to help you.
+If you have questions about securing an adjustable-rate mortgage in NC or SC, our team is here to help you.
 Our Mortgage Coaches are happy to answer all of your questions and provide specific info to you.
 Here are some common questions about ARMs:

 How does an adjustable-rate mortgage (ARM) work?